Alphish/ston/README.md

      * like I slacked all that time
      * which I actually did
      */

-Also, STON allows *list-terminating commas*.
-It means that in any comma-separated list, a single comma might or might not be added right after the last element.
-It might streamline a workflow a little, whether by removing unnecessary delays caused by minor syntax errors or making the lists easier to manipulate (in particular, when commenting out last elements).
+As another convenience feature, STON allows *sequence-terminating commas*.
+It means that in any comma-separated sequence, a single comma might or might not be added after the last element.
+It might streamline a workflow a little, whether by removing unnecessary delays caused by minor syntax errors or making the sequences easier to manipulate (in particular, when commenting out last elements).

 Other resources
 ===============

+Currently, a [language specification draft](https://github.com/Alphish/ston/blob/master/standards/STON-language-specification-draft.md) is available.
+It describes the STON syntax and rules in more precise terms, so that consistent implementations can be created based on that.
+The specification and the nomenclature are still subject to change; there might be minor language revisions, too.
+However, the core concepts and rules should remain the same.

-There are no other resources available for Specifically Typed Object Notation yet.
-Formal specification, language reference, tutorials and developers guide are planned for the nearest future (with a stress on the formal specification, in order to clarify the requirements and avoid implementations inconsistency).
-When it comes to implementations, .NET currently takes the top priority unless otherwise requested.
+Language reference, tutorials and developers guide are planned for the nearest future.
+When it comes to implementations, .NET framework implementation is currently in progress, with the first version to be published in the first weeks of July.

 Credits
 =======

 The STON language has been designed by Alice Jankowska, also known as Alphish.
 This language overview has also been written by her.

+Special thanks to [Mercerenies](https://github.com/Mercerenies) for providing useful feedback.